 Everyone should know some basic math concepts, but many people skip over them.
 For example, most people have a hard time working with fractions.
 However, fractions show up in numerous places inside the real world.

 A fraction seems mysterious until you remember that it’s nothing more than a simple case of a division problem and a special case of a multiplication problem.
 The inability to make rough estimates is also a problem for people who find math difficult.

 Estimation is important because most things in life aren’t exactly known, nor do they need to be.
-However, an estimation of how much something costs or how long a trip will take is often the difference between an avoidable headache and an inescapable nightmare.
+However, estimating how much something costs or how long a trip will take is often the difference between an avoidable headache and an inescapable nightmare.

 You have dyscalculia or dyslexia

 Dyscalculia is a learning difficulty that causes students to struggle with math at many levels.
-Anything related to formulas, shapes, and the comparison of relationships between spaces and quantities will give a student suffering from dyscalculia trouble.
+Anything related to formulas, shapes, and the comparison of relationships between spaces and quantities will give a student with dyscalculia trouble.
 This makes it difficult for them to solve basic and abstract math problems.
 These students usually fall far behind other math students at their grade level.

 Dyslexia is a learning disorder that involves difficulty reading due to problems identifying speech sounds and learning how they relate to letters and words.
 Students with dyslexia will have serious problems working with word problems.

 Both of these conditions are considered learning disabilities and should be diagnosed and treated if you suspect that you or someone you know is suffering from them.
 They can not only affect a student in school, but can give them difficulties in their daily life as well.